 A dynamic type tells the compiler to relax.
 We expect the runtime type of d to have a Quack method.
 We just can't prove it statically.
-Because d is dynamic, the compiler defers binding Quack to d until runtime.
-Understanding what this means requires distinguishing between static binding and dynamic binding.
+Since d is dynamic, the compiler defers binding Quack to d until runtime.
+To understand what this means requires distinguishing between static binding and dynamic binding.